kerr-mathbio/MRes/README.md

 # MRes

-Hi all who are reading this!
+Hi to all who are reading this!

-This repository is for all the Matlab code used during my MRes thesis, rather than wasting trees and having it fill up many pages!
+This repository is contains all of the Matlab scripts I used during my MRes thesis.
+I have uploaded all of it to here so I am not wasting trees and having it available for everyone to read and access.

 Happy coding!